frankfajardo/.net-multiWinSvcTemplate/README.md

 ### How To Use

-A service inheriting from the ServiceBaseAsync class must implement the DoWorkAsync method.
-This method is aimed to contain the main processing done by the service.
-This method receives two parameters:
+To create a new service that runs is processing asynchronously, the service must:
+- inherit from `ServiceBaseAsync` class
+- implement the method `DoWorkAsync()`.

+The `DoWorkAsync` method receives two parameters:
-- Cancellation Token - this is the cancellation token for the service task.
+- **Cancellation Token** - this is the cancellation token for the service task.
 It is passed to this method so the method can end gracefully when the service is being stopped.
-- Event Log - this is the event log the service uses.
+- **Event Log** - this is the event log the service uses.
 It can be optinally used within DoWorkAsync.

+In the sample project, there are two **sample services**:
+- **ServiceOne** implements `DoWorkAsync()`, by writing an event log.
+So this is executed recursively.
-In the sample project, `ServiceOne` implements the DoWorkAsync, whilst ServiceTwo does not.
-So when `ServiceTwo` is started, it runs the `DoWorkAsync()` method from the `ServiceBaseAsync` class, and all that does is log throw a `NotImplementedException`.
-This is by default written in the event log by the `DoRecursiveWorkAsync()` method in the `ServiceBaseAsync` class.
+- **ServiceTwo** does not implement `DoWorkAsync()`.
+So when it is started, it runs the `DoWorkAsync()` method from the base class---which simply throws a `NotImplementedException`.
+This exception is by default written in the event log by the method `DoRecursiveWorkAsync()` in the base class.

 ### Service Registration